bradpotts/phc-contactor/README.md

 - Configure ActionMailer in your Production.rb with any service.

 #### Step 3 - Recompile Assets
-To properly function re-compile your application's assets to copy over requried files.
+To properly function re-compile your application's assets to copy over required files.

 	rails assets:clobber
 	rails assets:precompile